ondra-vaic/Steering-AI-Documentation/docs/4_documentation-core/5_queries/1_ray_queries/1_ray-queries.md

 ## Implementing a Ray Query

 To implement your own ray query, create a class implementing the `ICreateRaysJobWrapper` interface.
 Mark it with `[JobWrapper]`, this will make it show up in the editor.
 The schedule method is expected to schedule a job which creates `NumRays` rays for each entity.
 There is helper custom job prepared to ease this process - `ICreateRaysJob`.
-The code below can be used as template to create new ray queries through implementations of `ICreateRaysJobWrapper`.
+The code below can be used as template to create new ray queries.

 ```csharp title="MyNeighborQueryJobWrapper.cs"
 [JobWrapper]